Rashengka/LattePlugin/README.md

 gradle test
 ```

+For the disciplined loop to run, analyze, and fix tests, follow the Iterační testovací cyklus (ITC): see docs/testing/ITERACNI_TESTOVACI_CYKLUS.md.
+In short: treat "0 tests" as a failure, analyze results and whether tests make sense, fix causes, rerun, and never accept timeouts.

 ### Command Logging

 The build system includes functionality to log the output of Gradle commands to the `log` directory.
 This is useful for debugging and troubleshooting issues that occur during build, test, or IDE execution.